SylonZero/Dlog/README.md

-# Dlog - Custom Logging Utility
+# Dlog - Debug Logging Utility

-Dlog is a flexible and customizable logging utility designed to enhance JavaScript logging capabilities.
+Dlog is a flexible and customizable utility designed to enhance JavaScript logging capabilities while debugging code in the browser.
 It provides namespace-based log management, global silence control, and distinguishes between standard logs and error reports.
 Dlog is ideal for developers looking for more control over their application's logging output.

 ## Features